-Methane.
-Computer model of 20 molecules of methane (CH4).
-The atoms (spheres) are colour-coded, for a carbon atom (blue) surrounded by hydrogen atoms (white) in tetrahedral symmetry.
-Rods are used to show the bonds holding the atoms together to form the molecules.
-Methane is the simplest alkane.
-It is a colourless, odourless gas, and is the chief constituent of natural gas, used as a fuel.
-It is also formed by the decay of vegetable matter.
-When released into the atmosphere, it helps to trap the heat of the Sun, acting as a greenhouse gas and so contributing to global warming.
+Methane molecules, computer artwork.
+Molecular models of a methane molecule (CH4).
+One carbon atom (white) is surrounded by four hydrogen atoms (yellow) in tetrahedral symmetry.
+Each molecule is surrounded by van der Waals radii (yellow).
+Methane, part of the alkanes, is a colourless, odourless gas.
+It is the chief constituent of natural gas, which is used as a fuel.
+It can be formed by the decay of vegetable matter.
+When released into the atmosphere, methane helps to trap the heat of the Sun, acting as a greenhouse gas and contributing to global warming.

 Model release not required.
 Property release not required.